What are SQL Injection Attacks?

 - SELECT * FROM products ORDER BY 'price, case when (select count(*) from sys.tables) = 0 then 1 else convert(int, 'x') end-- asc'

 This is a very simple blind SQL test.
 What this is going to do is set the order by on price and then by a value of our choosing.
 In this case, the test is the number of tables in sys.tables being zero.
 If this test is true then the value 1 is sorted.
-If however this test is false we are going to convert the letter x to an integer, which will clearly cause an error.
-From this we can tell the result by the page loaded - a successful page load or an error message.
+If however, this test is false we are going to convert the letter x to an integer, which will clearly cause an error.
+From this, we can tell the result by the page loaded - a successful page load or an error message.

-Again, this is a tedious and time consuming process, but it can be sped up by using automation tools such as Habij.
+Again, this is a tedious and time-consuming process, but it can be sped up by using automation tools such as Habij.

 Preventing SQL Injection

 So we've seen how easy a vulnerable app can be made to divulge internal information and leak sensitive information.
-Hopefully you can see the risks and dangers involved and how serious a SQL injection attack is.
+Hopefully, you can see the risks and dangers involved and how serious a SQL injection attack is.
 So how can you best protect against it?

 There are several techniques you can use:

 - Whitelisting - This works by only allow known good values, for example in the logic you can test that the order by field is one of a known list, and the direction is either asc or desc.
-If either of these are false then do not construct the query.
+If either of these is false then do not construct the query.

 - Blacklisting - This works by blocking known bad values, so you can test to see if any of the parameters contain words like drop, union, select, truncate and so on.
 These are all common SQL injection attack patterns.

 - Validation - You should check that values coming in are realistic.
-For example if you are expecting an email address, check to see that the value is a valid email before it gets to the database.
+For example, if you are expecting an email address, check to see that the value is a valid email before it gets to the database.
 This can easily be done by using RegularExpressions.

 - Paramerisation - Will be different from platform to platform, but essentially involves passing untrusted data as a parameter to the database which it then sorts out internally how to work with the values.
 This prevents each value from being able to break the statement and there is no longer a string concatenation.

 You should also lock down the permissions of the user account the database runs over.
 You do not want that profile to be able to have permissions to anything other than the bare minimum it needs.
-In theory it is possible for the SQL injection attack to delete tables or shutdown the database server, or go even further and get a remote command prompt where the sky's the limit.
+In theory, it is possible for the SQL injection attack to delete tables or shutdown the database server, or go even further and get a remote command prompt where the sky's the limit.